-- Line 4 Financial corporations: A financial corporation is one that is not exempted from the imposition of tax under the provisions of Va.
-Code § 58.1-401, which derives more than seventy percent of its gross income from the classes of income enumerated in items 1 through 4 below, without reference to the state where the income is earned, including, but not limited to, small loan companies, sales finance companies, brokerage companies and investment companies: - 1.
-Fees, commissions, other compensation for financial services rendered; - Gross profits from trading in stocks, bonds, or other securities; - 3.
-Interest; and
+Financial corporations: A financial corporation is one that is not exempted from the imposition of tax under the provisions of Va.
+Code § 58.1-401, which derives more than seventy percent of its gross income from the classes of income enumerated in items 1 through 4 below, without reference to the state where the income is earned, including, but not limited to, small loan companies, sales finance companies, brokerage companies and investment companies:

-4. Dividends that are included in Virginia taxable income.
+- Fees, commissions, other compensation for financial services rendered; - Gross profits from trading in stocks, bonds, or other securities; - 3.
+Interest; and - 4.
+Dividends that are included in Virginia taxable income.

-In computing the amounts referred to in items 1 through 4 above, any amount received by a member of an affiliated group (determined under Section 1504(a) of the Internal Revenue Code but without reference to whether any such corporation is an includible corporation under Section 1505(b) of the Internal Revenue Code) from another member of such group will be included only to the extent the amount exceeds related expenses of the recipient.
+In computing the amounts referred to in items 1 through 4 above, any amount received by a member of an affiliated group (determined under IRC § 1504(a) but without reference to whether any such corporation is an includible corporation under IRC § 1504(b)) from another member of such group will be included only to the extent the amount exceeds related expenses of the recipient.

 The Virginia taxable income of a financial corporation, as defined in Va.
-Code § 58.1-402, excluding income allocable under Va.
+Code § 58.1-418, excluding income allocable under Va.
 Code § 58.1-407, shall be apportioned within and without this state in the ratio that the business within Virginia is to total business of the corporation.
 Business within this state shall be based on cost of performance in Virginia over cost of performance everywhere.
 (Va.
 Code § 58.1-418.)